 Days: Tue, Thurs.

-Philippa Last has been working as an osteopath for the last twenty years since graduating from The British School of Osteopathy, now known as the University College of Osteopathy (UCO).
-Upon qualification, she embraced professional life wholeheartedly working in established practices in London and implemented a NHS osteopathic service in Dulwich locality based in three GP surgeries.
+Philippa Last has been working as an osteopath for the past 20 years.
+Since graduating from The British School of Osteopathy (BSO), now known as the University College of Osteopathy (UCO), she has wholeheartedly embraced professional life, working in established practices in London and implementing an NHS osteopathic service in Dulwich based in three GP surgeries.

-Phiippa has a broad range of interests including the treatment of work-related disorders and pregnancy related back pain.
-She has comprehensive diagnostic and technical skills and uses a wide range of treatment approaches including joint manipulation, articulation, deep soft tissue massage and muscle release work.
-Where appropriate, she also uses cranial osteopathic techniques and particularly enjoys her work with babies and young children.
+Philippa has a broad range of interests and specialities, including the treatment of work-related disorders and pregnancy-related back pain.
+She has comprehensive diagnostic and technical skills and uses a wide range of treatment approaches, including joint manipulation, articulation, deep soft-tissue massage and muscle-release work.
+Where appropriate, she also uses cranial osteopathic techniques, and particularly enjoys her work with babies and young children.

-In 2016, she completed at PG Cert in Academic and Clinical Education which has enhanced her skillset both with her students and patients.
+In 2016, she completed a PG Cert in Academic and Clinical Education, which has enhanced the skillset she can share with her students and patients.

-Philippa is a member of the General Osteopathic Council (GOSc 3513) and Institute of Osteopathy.
+Philippa is a member of the General Osteopathic Council (GOSc 3513) and the Institute of Osteopathy.

 Days: Mon, Wed, Fri, Sat.

-He is a member of the General Osteopathic Council (GOSc 8764) and Institute Of Osteopathy.
+He is a registered member of the General Osteopathic Council (GOsC 10297).

-A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Acupuncture, Psychotherapy and Counselling, Deep Tissue Sports Massage, Foundation Training, Rock Tape, Pregnancy Massage, and Reflexology.
+A long established local private healthcare centre offering Osteopathy, Cranial Osteopathy, Myofascial Dry Needling, Psychotherapy, Deep Tissue Sports Massage, Foundation Training, and Slings Myofascial Training.

 334 Upper Richmond Road West